ZheChen-Bill/authentication/README.md

 ## Key Features

 ### High-Security Standards
-- Implements the lightweight authentication method described in [lightweightauthentication].
+- Implements the lightweight authentication method described in <light weight authentication in quantum key distillation>.
 - Minimizes memory usage to accommodate the storage-intensive nature of the distillation process.

 ### Three-Step Authentication Process